jasperdoan/NFL-Pamphlet/user-stories/user-story-4.md

     + Add "admin" button
     + Add display for list of teams
     + Add a drop down button for original and updated list
-+ load list of team and their information from a file
-+ connect all windows and features to the main pamphlet

 ### assignee(s)
 + Jasper (ui) || Max (ui)
-+ abcdef

 ### point-based est
 [ ] 1 point